Frequently Asked Questions

 A: Yes.
 Allen College policy requires that all studies and projects must be reviewed and approved by the ACIRB.
-Written approval from the ACIRB (often in the form of an email) must be in place before any interventions or interactions with human participants, including recruitment, actually begin.
+Written approval from the ACIRB (typically in the form of an email) must be in place before any interventions or interactions with human participants begin, including recruitment.

 Q: I am not collecting any identifying information in my human participant research/project.
 Do I need to submit my proposal to the ACIRB for review?

 A: Yes.
 Federal regulations and Allen College policy require that all research or projects involving interaction or intervention with human participants, whether or not identifying information is being collected, must be submitted for review prior to beginning the project or study.